 Winter in Santa Cruz can be pretty chilly and drizzly, but if you’re not bothered by that, it’s still a good time to visit as you’ll find fewer crowds and many discounts on accommodations.

-Pro Tip: If you’re looking to save on lodging costs, you may be better off traveling during the off-season.
+👉 Pro Tip: If you’re looking to save on lodging costs, you may be better off traveling during the off-season.
 All of the top Santa Cruz attractions are open year-round, plus you will find more hotel availability at way lower prices.
-Alternatively, if you want to visit in the summertime, consider staying in nearby cities like San Jose, Scotts Valley or Capitola.
+If you want to visit in the summertime, consider staying in nearby cities like San Jose, Scotts Valley or Capitola.

 HOW MANY DAYS TO SPEND IN SANTA CRUZ, CA